 Stunt Car Racer: Stunning head-to-head racer that has you barrel along in nitro-injected cars, on tracks akin to roller coasters.
 The basic 3D visuals require you to use your imagination, but the chunky physics and track design remain spot-on.

 Speedball 2: Another future sport, this time mixing up handball, Rollerball and armour-clad goons repeatedly punching each other’s faces in.
 It’s intense arcade action, with a smattering of management as you lead your hopeless team to glory.

-Qwak: This one actually started life on the BBC Micro, but the souped-up Amiga version is much better.
+Qwak: This one actually started life on the BBC Micro, but this souped-up Amiga version here on THEA500 Mini is much better.
 With echos of Bubble Bobble, its fast-paced two-player co-op platforming action feels like something out of the arcades.
 Superb fun.

 Chaos Engine: Another co-op game, but approximately 97% less cute, Chaos Engine is a steampunk top-down blaster, where you shoot everything that moves, activate nodes, find exits, and keep upgrading weapons to do it all again.

 Pinball Dreams: With lush 3D pinball games now even existing on phones, the notion of 2D tables might seem quaint.
 But Pinball Dreams appeals, due to its smart table design, lovely graphics, and trigger-based controls on the otherwise iffy bundled gamepad.

 Once you stray from mega-hit consoles, you’re into odd territory with miniaturised classic hardware – and that’s definitely the case here.
 THEA500 feels comparatively niche – and has too many problems to get a full-throated recommendation.
 The controller is poor, meaning you’ll need to add your own.
 The games selection is middling – but at least you can add your own there, without resorting to hacking.